Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Stena Line BV Harwich Services

 This page is devoted to postcards of Stena Line BV services out of Harwich.
 An alphabetical list of ships shown on this page is shown below.
 The Table beneath gives links to pages devoted to selected individual ships.
 Below the table are official postcards of the fleet.
-The passenger and ro-pax ships are being added first; a selection of ro-ro freight ferries will be added later.
+For details of current ferry services see:- www.stenaline.co.uk

 The Harwich-Hook of Holland service had been jointly run by Dutch Stoomvaart Maatschappij Zeeland N.V (S.M.Z.) and various British railway companies for many years.
 The British operator passed from the Great Eastern Railway (GER), to the London and North Eastern Railway (LNER), to British Railways (BR).
 BR and SMZ later marketed the service as Sealink.
 The British part of Sealink was later sold to Sea Containers.

 Stoomvaart Maatschappij Zeeland N.V (S.M.Z.), with the ferry Koningin Beatrix, was acquired by Stena Line Ab in 1989.
-The route was was managed by Dutch company Stene Line BV.
+The route was managed by Dutch company Stena Line BV.
 The following year, Sea Containers sold Sealink to Stena Line Ab, and the St Nicholas also joined Stena Line BV.

 Ships on This Page:-